 Adverse Media includes negative and bad information about customers, businesses, or brands.
-Information is discovered in many sources, and these negative news reveal whether a person is involved in any crime.
+Information is discovered in many sources, and this negative news reveals whether a person is involved in any crime.
 Adverse Media data reveals crimes such as money laundering, terrorist financing, organized crime, financial fraud, human trafficking, and many more.
 Collaborating with people or companies with an Adverse Media profile carries some risks.
 A striking example is that doing business with individuals or businesses with Adverse Media data can expose companies to the risk of money laundering, making them part of a terrorist financing channel.

 Companies should support AML compliance processes with Adverse Media Screening and Monitoring processes, as well as PEP and Sanction screening in Customer Onboarding processes.
-Adverse Media Screening, which is a very important part of Anti-Money Laundering (AML) and Know Your Customer (KYC) processes, allows companies to identify and protect their customers and partners from risks.
+Adverse Media Screening, which is a very important part of Anti-Money Laundering (AML) and Knows Your Customer (KYC) processes, allows companies to identify and protect their customers and partners from risks.

-Adverse Media Sources
+Exploring the Various Adverse Media Sources for Effective Screening

 Adverse Media and Negative News have many sources where they can be found.
-All news channels should be scan when an Adverse Media Screening is made of individuals or companies.
-Since individuals or organizations with an Adverse Media profile are likely to be involved in crimes such as money laundering, terrorist financing, financial smuggling, companies need to know their Adverse Media resources to know these risks.
+All news channels should be scanned when an Adverse Media Screening is made of individuals or companies.
+Since individuals or organizations with an Adverse Media profile are likely to be involved in crimes such as money laundering, terrorist financing, and financial smuggling, companies need to know their Adverse Media resources to know these risks.
 Here are some Adverse Media resources:

 It is known that organizations on the sanction lists are involved in suspicious operations or commit a crime.
 When businesses collaborate with another company, they can scan existing sanction lists and know who they're working with.
 The main sanction lists are OFAC sanction lists, HMT Financial Sanction Lists, UN consolidated lists, and EU consolidated lists.